acronymguesser/mighty_python_looper/README.md

 - `overlap` indicates if an additional loop cycle shall be mixed with the cycle specified in `play_from`.
 This is useful to preserve long tails (e.g. when using delay or reverb).
+- `duration` indicates the duration in cycles of the loop

 # Running the application #